 His début solo recitals in the Wigmore Hall, London, the National Concert Hall, Dublin, and the Phillips Collection, Washington DC received great public and critical acclaim, with the Washington Post praising his “bravura playing in the music of Franz Liszt” and his “beautifully proportioned and energetic account of Mozart’s Sonata in C minor, K.457”.

 2015 saw the release of a second solo CD, ‘Miniatures and Modulations’, of music by Philip Hammond on the Grand Piano label (awarded a 5* review by BBC Music) and a disc of clarinet sonatas by Brahms and Reinecke with Michael Collins for Chandos (Editor’s Choice in Gramophone).

-Upcoming projects include a first concerto CD recording with the RTÉ NSO and conductor Courtney Lewis, return visits to Camerata Pacifica and Wigmore Hall, London, solo and chamber music recital tours in Ireland and the UK, and a concerto début with Jacksonville Symphony Orchestra in Florida.
+Upcoming projects include a first concerto CD recording with the RTÉ NSO and conductor Courtney Lewis, return visits to Camerata Pacifica and Wigmore Hall, London, solo and chamber music recital tours in Ireland and the UK, and a concerto début with Jacksonville Symphony in Florida.